jakelevirne/edge-lab/docs/Ansible.md

 - This will install and run Clonezilla completely unattended, copying the clean Raspberry Pi OS image we created to the USB, overwriting everything on that USB.

-- It assumes you've created the Clean Image, as described in the [Pi Cluster doc](<Pi Cluster.md>) and that this image is availble on the host `data1` and being shared on an NFS directory called `/srv/os_images`.
+- It assumes you've created the Clean Image, as described in the [Pi Cluster doc](<Pi Cluster.md>) and that this image is available on the host `data1` and being shared on an NFS directory called `/srv/os_images`.

 Run the playbook: